The HMC FAIR Friday seminar series brings inspiring presentations on topics related to FAIR data.

 Upcoming FAIR Friday lectures:

-11.07.2025 (10-11 am CEST)
+11.07.2025 (10-11 am CEST):

-Register here: https://events.hifis.net/event/2486/
+Register already here: https://events.hifis.net/event/2486/